July 31st

 Meaning of the subhAShita:

 Parrots and other talking birds get captured due to their own folly.
-(But) Storks are not captured.
+(But) storks are not captured.
 Silence is instrumental in attaining all purposes!

 Commentary: